 What to do With Stick Insect Eggs

-As we mentioned, the Indian stick insect is the easiest stick insect to take care of, which is why it is a popular choice with parents who want to buy a pet for their child without having too much work ahead of them.
+As I mentioned, the Indian stick insect is the easiest stick insect to take care of, which is why it is a popular choice with parents who want to buy a pet for their child without having too much work ahead of them.
 However, what you should know is that female Indian stick insects can, and do, lay eggs without mating with a male.
 They are known as parthenogenic insects and the eggs they do lay will hatch into female nymphs (that are clones of the adult).

 Indian stick insects begin laying eggs upon reaching adulthood and typically lay around two to three eggs per day.
 As adult stick insects typically live for around six to twelve months, you can imagine how laying around three eggs every day during this time would equate to a huge number of nymphs were they all to hatch.
 Imagine if you had more than one stick insect doing this!